Your first four weeks begin a transition that will change you forever. The Bible makes mention of locs in the book of Numbers.

 This week you may be saying it’s time for a shampoo.
 By this time most people that keep up regular activity may enjoy some water touching their scalp.
 Take note that it is important to massage your scalp.

 How often should I massage my scalp for healthy locs to grow?

 Month 1: Loc Development

-What is the reason you are instructed not to cleaning your hair?
+What is the reason you are instructed not to clean your hair?

-There is no “should”… You must bare your own responsibility in deciding how you want to maintain your hair.
-I tell people all the time they can look as neat or as indigenous as they would prefer.
-The key to loc maintenance just like everything else…is consistency.
-The locs will grow long and in that length just like the tree trunk tells it’s age and lifetime so do your locs!
+The key to loc maintenance is consistency.
+The locs will grow long and in that length just like the tree trunk tells its age and lifetime so do your locs!
 They show how often they were serviced and if you skipped a time.
 They will even tell of a time when you were having a difficult or stressful period in your life.
 I have had clients come every two weeks for over a year and appointments are definitely catered to each person’s specific loc care needs.
-The hair growth cycle is specific to each person including diets rest and stress all play a role in the growth pattern and cell turnover.
+The hair growth cycle is specific to each person including diet rest and stress all play a role in the growth pattern and cell turnover.
 Most people decide that they want loc maintenance every 4-6 weeks.